Scroll to top

 Who can go?

-We believe that everyone can go to a workcamp.
-But it is expected that you participate in all parts of workcamp – work, leisure, cooking etc. and you will become a part of the group.
+It is expected that you participate in all parts of workcamp – work, leisure, cooking etc. and you will become a part of the group.
 You should be flexible and be able to adjust to local culture.

 Age